So Spring is technically almost here, but judging by the glorious weather we've been having- it's already arrived!

 6. Paper Plate Flowers

 If you have ever saved the last few paper plates after a party, this is an excellent way to use them up!
 The effect of these flowers is so pretty, much like the giant tissue flowers they would make a great backdrop for a fun May Day or Spring inspired photoshoot!
 You will need paper plates, scissors, a stapler and either a glue gun, or PVA glue, or even blu tack would work as this is just to secure the centre of the flower.
-Full instructions and step by step photos can be found here.

 7. Hand Print Flowers